The COW, the CROW

 "Monsanto sees Terminator Seeds as a business idea, a way to make money.
 However, they are doing so by taking away the spontaneous bounty of nature from the farmers.
 Farmers all over the world see it as a criminal and destructive, wresting away a time honored tradition and control of their own lives."

 Greed for money is taken for granted all across America and the world.
 Why else do we not take apart Wall Street or break apart big banks?
 Why else do we not repurpose ourselves towards the good of all instead of protecting the rights of the wealthy few?
-This financial crisis seems to be about money, but it is actually a moral crisis about the way we act and feel towards all of life and it is a moral response that needs to occur as well as all the actions that flow from it.
+This financial crisis seems to be about money, but it is actually a moral crisis about the way we feel and act towards all of life It is a moral response that must occur and all the actions that flow from it.
 A new morality must form the foundation of any real and effective healing of our world.

 People say that you cannot legislate morality.
 I do not think that is true.
 You cannot change people’s feelings about things.
 But, you can change their actions.
 In Southeast Asia, the penalty for drug smuggling is death and in Saudi Arabia, the penalty for adultery is death.
 Certainly, both these things occur in those countries, but not with the frequency that happens in the West.
 If we legislated a death penalty for the possession of marijuana, I bet that the occurrence of drug possession would dramatically decrease.
 Personally, I do not think that adultery or marijuana possession should be punished in this way.
 However, I do think that the crimes of Monsanto, the crimes of drug companies and the tobacco companies and in general, any people or companies that hurt large amounts of other people knowingly and purposefully with their actions, can and should have harsh penalties attached and enforced.
 Sadly, however, this does not occur, as even justice has become corrupted.

-Even with the legislation of morality, things will not change unless the heart is changed.
+Even with an attempt at the legislation of morality, things will not change unless the heart is changed.
 There is always some way to get around the spirit of any law.
-To discriminate between one type of sin and another we need to see more clearly and with the eyes of the heart.
+Is this not what Jesus criticized when he criticized the Pharisees and Sadducees for fulfilling the letter of the law and losing the spirit.
+To discriminate between such things we need to see more clearly and with the eyes of the heart.

 President Bill Clinton was nearly impeached for lying about a sexual affair with Monica Lewinsky.
 President George Bush II got off scott-free for lying about weapons of mass destruction, invading another sovereign country (Iraq), deposing and killing it’s leader, Saddam Hussein, signing off on the torture and abuse of many people, being responsible for the destruction of the infrastructure of the country of Iraq, the deaths of millions of Iraqis, the deaths of thousands of US servicemen and the needless spending of hundreds of billions of taxpayer dollars.
 Bush never apologized for any of it.
 In fact, he joked about it even after no weapons of mass-destruction were ever found.
 I ask you, who was guilty of a greater crime?
 Clinton for lying about an affair or Bush for lying about weapons of mass destruction?
 Who should have been punished and how?